Stephen Marriott 4th Dan (SKIF)

-Stephen Marriott was born in Luton, Befordshire in 1974 and Stephen became interested in Martial Arts, particularly Karate, at a very young age.
+Born in Luton, Befordshire in 1974 and Stephen became interested in Martial Arts, particularly Karate, at a very young age.

-In 1985, aged 11yrs, he joined the Traditional Association of Shotokan Karate (TASK) in Flitwick, Befordshire.
+In 1985, aged 11yrs, I joined the Traditional Association of Shotokan Karate (TASK) in Flitwick, Befordshire.
 This was a newly opened Dojo at the brand new Sports Centre in Flitwick.
 The association was headed by John van Weenen, who taught regularly at the Dojo.
 Other regular instructors were his wife Jane van Weenen and Derek Barnett.
 Guest instructors at TASK included: Bob Poyton, Mick Randall, Mick Nursey, Ticky Donovan and Sean Roberts.